-If you charge £25/hour, you won’t lose so much over a year if you’re caught inside IR35.
-Well, if you say it quick enough it won’t sound a lot.
+Imagine you charge £25/hour; you won't lose so much over a year if you're caught inside IR35.
+Well, if you say it quick enough and shut your eyes it won't sound a lot.

-What’s a hike in costs of 14% of your revenue (outside) compared to 26% (inside) between friends?
+What's a hike in tax of 14% of your revenue (outside IR35) compared to 26% (inside) between friends?

 Okay, I admit it.
 I was fibbing.
-You can start to panic, now.
+Yes: you should start to panic, now.
 Just a little.

 What do HMRC actually investigate in an IR35 enquiry?

-When the taxman decides he wants to look into your affairs a little closer, be open.
+When the taxman decides he wants to look into your affairs a little closer, be open to them.
 You will have an opportunity to meet them face to face.
 You will get the chance to explain why you claim to be outside IR35.

 Did I mention now might be a good time to take an IR35 test?
 Oh, I did.
 Just checking.